-The Centre for Bioengineering and Nanomedicine conducts cutting-edge research.
-It also gives postgraduate students and industry the opportunity to conduct bioengineering and nanomedicine research with world-class scientists.
+Our centre performs cutting-edge research and it also gives postgraduate students and industry the opportunity to conduct bioengineering and nanomedicine research with world-class scientists.

 The Centre for Global Migrations co-ordinates research, teaching, and activities relating to historical and contemporary global migration.

 - Advance and communicate knowledge and understanding of the causes, consequences, and legacies of migration